 Continuously doing this asana will help you get rid of belly fat for sure.
 Other than aiding the weight loss process, some of the other added benefits of including this asana in your routine are highlighted as under:-

-1. This asana is effective for curing constipation, improving digestion, and appetite.
-Further, it also helps in treating obesity, rheumatism and gastrointestinal problems.
+This asana is effective for curing constipation, improving digestion, and appetite.

-2. It improves the functioning of liver, pancreas, small intestine and big intestine.
+It improves the functioning of the liver, pancreas, small intestine, and big intestine.

-3. It gives flexibility to back by strengthening back muscles and releasing pain.
+It gives flexibility to the back by strengthening back muscles and releasing pain.

-4. Strengthens ankles, thighs, groins, chest, and positively targets the functioning of kidney and liver.5.
-Cures respiratory disorder like asthama.
+Strengthens the ankles, thighs, groins, chest, and positively targets the functioning of the kidney and liver.

-2. Ladies should not practice yoga during pregnancy and in periods.
+2. Ladies should not practice yoga during pregnancy.

 Stay upto date with our latest news and products.